hawkore/examples-transferwise-connector-mule4/README.md

-# Hawkore's TransferWise connector for Mule 4
+# Connect TransferWise with Mule 4

-This connector allows you integrate your Mule applications with **TransferWise** services.
+This connector allows you to integrate your Mule applications with **TransferWise** services.

 _TransferWise is authorized by the Financial Conduct Authority under the Electronic Money Regulations 2011, Firm Reference 900507, for the issuing of electronic money._